The Lower Merion Library System

 Belmont Hills Library

 In 1935 three women from Belmont Hills opened a library – called West Manayunk Free Library – in St. Andrews Chapel.
 Originally a branch of Bala Cynwyd Library, it became independent in 1941, taking the name Bird Memorial Library in memory of a rector’s wife, Mrs. Benjamin Newcomer Bird.
 As circulation grew, the library moved to larger quarters several times.
 In 1969 a new library was opened at its current location.
 Community contributions, an allocation from the Township Board of Commissioners and a Commonwealth grant funded construction.
-It has not seen major renovations or improvements since it was built.
+The library underwent an expansion and complete renovation in 2018.

 Gladwyne Free Library